jyapayne/nim-extensions/README.md

 # nim-extensions
-Extensions for the nim programming language.
+Extensions for the Nim programming language.

-These extensions aim to improve the usability of nim in practical applications.
+These extensions aim to improve the usability of Nim in practical applications.

 Extensions so far include: